Mir Osman Ali Khan

-During his 37-year rule, electricity was introduced, and railways, roads and airports were developed.
-He was known as the "Architect of modern Hyderabad" and is credited with establishing many public institutions in the city of Hyderabad, including among others: Osmania University, Osmania General Hospital, State Bank of Hyderabad, Begumpet Airport, and the Hyderabad High Court.
-Two reservoirs, Osman Sagar and Himayat Sagar, were built during his reign, to prevent another great flood in the city.
-Nizam Sagar Dam named after the Nizam of Hyderabad.
-Constructed by Mir Osman Ali Khan, Asaf Jah VII in 1923, a reservoir constructed across the Manjira River, a tributary of the Godavari River, between Achampet and BanjePally villages of the Kamareddy district in Telangana, India.
-It is located at about 144 km (89 mi) north-west of Hyderabad.
-Nizam Sagar is the oldest dam in the state of Telangana.
+During his 37-year rule, electricity was introduced, and railways, roads, and airports were developed.
+He was known as the "Architect of modern Hyderabad" and is credited with establishing many public institutions in the city of Hyderabad, including Osmania University, Osmania General Hospital, State Bank of Hyderabad, Begumpet Airport, and the Hyderabad High Court.
+Two reservoirs, Osman Sagar and Himayat Sagar, were built during his reign, to prevent future flooding after the Great Musi Flood of 1908 in the city.
+The Nizam also constructed the Nizam Sagar Dam and, in 1923, a reservoir was constructed across the Manjira River, a tributary of the Godavari River, between Achampet (Nizamabad) and Banjepally villages of Kamareddy district in Telangana, India.
+It is located at about 144 km (89 mi) northwest of Hyderabad and is the oldest dam in the state.

-The Nizam had refused to accede to India after the country’s independence on 15th August, 1947.
-He wanted to remain an independent state or join Pakistan.
-By then; however, his power had weakened because of the Telangana Rebellion and the rise of a radical militia known as the Razakars whom he could not put down.
-In 1948, the Indian Army invaded and annexed Hyderabad State, and the Nizam had to surrender.
-Post-independence, he became the Rajpramukh of Hyderabad State between 1950 and 1956, after which the state was partitioned and became part of Andhra Pradesh, Karnataka and Maharashtra.
+The Nizam had refused to accede Hyderabad to India after the country's independence on 15 August 1947.
+He wanted his domains to remain an independent state or join Pakistan.
+Later, he wanted his state to join India; however, his power had weakened because of the Telangana Rebellion and the rise of a radical militia known as the Razakars, whom he could not put down.
+In 1948, the Indian Army invaded and annexed Hyderabad State and defeated the Razakars.
+The Nizam became the Rajpramukh of Hyderabad State between 1950 and 1956, after which the state was partitioned and became part of Andhra Pradesh, Karnataka, and Maharashtra.

-In 1951, he not only started the construction of Nizam Orthopedic hospital (now known as Nizam's Institute of Medical Sciences (NIMS)) and gave it to the government on a 99-year lease for a monthly rent of just Rs.1, he also donated 14000 acres of land from his personal estate to Vinobha Bhave's Bhoodan movement for re-distribution among landless farmers.
+In 1951, he started the construction of Nizam Orthopedic Hospital (now known as Nizam's Institute of Medical Sciences (NIMS)) and leased it to the government for 99 years for a monthly rent of Rs.1.
+He also donated 14000 acres of land from his estate to Vinobha Bhave's Bhoodan movement for re-distribution among landless farmers.

 Early life

-Mir Osman Ali Khan was born 5 or 6 April 1886, the second son of Mahbub Ali Khan, Asaf Jah VI and Azmat-uz-Zahra Begum at Purani Haveli (also known as Masarrat Mahal palace).
+Mir Osman Ali Khan was born 5 or 6 April 1886, the second son of Mahboob Ali Khan, Asaf Jah VI and Amat-uz-Zahra Begum at Purani Haveli (also known as Masarrat Mahal palace).
 He was educated privately and reportedly became fluent in Urdu, Persian, Arabic and English.
 Under Nawab Muhammad Ali Beg he received court ethics and military training.